Find Your Perfect Policy: 866-843-5386

 In most states, you need to provide proof of auto insurance in order to register your vehicle.
 There are a few exceptions.
 You don’t need auto insurance to register a vehicle in these states:

-However, if you plan on driving the vehicle after you register it, you need insurance in any state except New Hampshire and Virginia.
-Keep in mind, those two states have financial responsibility laws for individuals who do not purchase insurance.
+However, if you plan on driving the vehicle after you register it, you need insurance in every state but New Hampshire.
+Keep in mind, New Hampshire still has financial responsibility laws for individuals who do not purchase insurance.

 The penalties of driving without insurance vary by state and include fines, license suspension, jail time, mandatory SR-22 filing, community service, and vehicle impoundment.
 If you cause an accident while driving without insurance, you will be financially responsible for all damages.